Sheet Pan Chicken with Rainbow Vegetables

 - Broccoli.
 Say hello to fiber and a wallop of vitamins K and C and folic acid.

 I understand that broccoli has its skeptics (so green!), but roasted broccoli is an entirely different game than raw.
 In the oven, the broccoli transforms to become crispy at the tips and tender on the inside.
 You’ll catch yourself munching it right off the pan.
+(For a shortcut way to cook it on its own, try this Roasted Frozen Broccoli.)

 - Red Bell Pepper.
 These pretty, sweet vegetables are vitamin C powerhouses and include folate and antioxidants too!

-Also: bell peppers are delicious and a really nice combo with the sweet potato and broccoli.
+Bonus: bell peppers are delicious and a really nice combo with the sweet potato and broccoli.

 - Zucchini and/or Yellow Squash.
 To complete the rainbow.
-These simple, affordable, and humble squash are high in water and fiber and low carb.
+These simple, affordable, and humble summer squash are high in water and fiber and low carb.
 You’ll find lots of B6 vitamins (among many others) too.

 Choosing Your Chicken and Vegetables